KillerStrike17/EVA-5/5. Code Drill/README.md

 Here I aimed to reach at 99.4% accuracy in less than 15 epochs under 8k parameters (One should always aim big).
 To do so I divided the problem in 4 versions, where each version gets better and better.

+**Note:** Receptive Fields for All models is same as there is no structural change, only channel values are being changes.
+It is calculated and added in the end of the documentation.

 ### Version 1:

 This version was designed to develop a basic structure of the final model, here the target was not to reach the benchmark given in the assignment, it was more on a decent architecture that gives decent accuracy.